Attracting children and teenagers to athletics is essential, both for developing the stars of the future and for building the popularity of the sport.

 To engage Europe’s youth and keep them involved, athletics must offer a welcoming and supportive social environment, an appropriate, well-organised competition programme at the local, national and international levels, competent coaching and other high-quality services in partnership with clubs, schools, government ministries, sponsors and others.

-Currently, Europe’s top young athletics prospects have the opportunity to develop their skills and experience through European Athletics’ programme of international championships for the junior (under-20) and under-23 age groups.
-And starting in 2016 we will stage biennial European Athletics Championships for the youth (under-18) age group.
+Currently, Europe’s top young athletics prospects have the opportunity to develop their skills and experience through European Athletics’ programme of international championships for the U18 (formerly youth), U20 (formerly junior) and U23 age groups.

 Our plans for the future are to assist the federations in their efforts to bring the benefits and values of athletics to an even wider audience by supporting the development of new ideas and partnerships